CNC Grinders - Trends and Developments

 The spindle is one of the key components of the machine tool, the changes in its market reflect the development trend of the current machine tool industry to a certain extent.

-The built-in spindle as the rotating unit
+The motorized spindle as the rotating unit

 In the modern machine tool industry, the spindle is the rotation axis and center of the machine tool.
 Articles are often used to refer to the entire rotating unit.
 The rotating unit includes not only the m spindle and its bearings, but also any accessories around it, such as chucks, cylinders, etc.

 In the modern machine tool industry, a spindle is the rotating axis of the machine tool, and the spindle is usually designed as the center.
 This center rotary unit is called the spindle or article, and its scope includes the mandrel, bearings and surrounding parts.
-From this perspective, the built-in spindle is one of the most complicated spindle types.
+From this perspective, the electric spindles is one of the most complicated spindle types.
 Due to its driving characteristics, its power source comes from the inside of the spindle, and its motor is installed in the spindle sleeve.

-The structure of a Built-in Spindle
+The structure of a built-in spindle